A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Introduction

 \IEEEpubidadjcol

-Regarding tabular data generation, TableGAN takes privacy into account by synthesizing data without leaking sensitive information \cite{vldb2018}. ctGAN employs a flexible Generator that produces both numerical and categorical variables, conditioned by any discrete column \cite{anips2019}.
-CTAB-GAN encodes mixtures of continuous and categorical variables and introduces a Generator loss function that embodies multiple types of errors \cite{acml2021}.
+Regarding tabular data, TableGAN takes privacy into account by synthesizing data without leaking sensitive information \cite{vldb2018}. ctGAN employs a flexible Generator that produces both numeric and categorical variables, conditioned by any discrete column \cite{anips2019}.
+CTAB-GAN encodes mixtures of continuous and discrete values and introduces a loss function that embodies multiple types of errors \cite{acml2021}.
+CG-TGAN replaces the dense (or convolutional) layers of a GAN with graph neural networks to generate more realistic data \cite{aaai2025}.

+In a new line of research, TabDDPM adapts the denoising diffusion probabilistic model to the domain of tabular data synthesis \cite{icml2023}.
+In general, the training of DDPMs is more stable, but also computationally more expensive than that of GANs.
+The inference phase requires multiple forward passes, rendering data generation slower.
+In addition, DDPMs usually require large amounts of data to be effectively trained; this is not always the case in applications involving tabular data.

-However, all these models ignore the issue of data locality, namely, the vector subspace where an input sample originally belongs.
-Therefore, they cannot directly affect the location (in the original vector space) where their generated samples will be placed.
-Thus, the risk of distorting the respective class distributions increases.
+All these models ignore the issue of data locality, namely, the vector subspace where an input sample originally belongs.
+Therefore, they cannot directly affect the location (in the original vector space) of their generated samples, increasing the risk of distorting the respective class distributions.
 Additionally, they treat the class labels in the same manner as the other discrete variables, failing to quantify mis-classifications in the underlying loss functions.

-To address these problems, we present a new generative model, named \ganname{}.
-Prior to \ganname{} training, a space partitioning step is executed to assign cluster labels to the input samples.
-Then, during training, the Generator samples, from a latent mixture of normally distributed continuous variables, random discrete variables and random cluster and class labels.
-The creation of mis-classified and mis-clustered samples is subsequently penalized by a novel loss function that also integrates the Critic's output.
-During conditional data synthesis, \ganname{} applies a new sampling technique that, apart from the requested class, also selects the most appropriate clusters to create samples into.
-In this way, \ganname{} can generate data that better fits to the original data distribution.
+To address these problems, we present a new model for tabular data synthesis, named \ganname{}.
+The training of \ganname{} begins with a space partitioning step that assigns cluster labels to the input samples.
+During the training loop, the Generator samples from a latent mixture of normally distributed continuous variables, random discrete variables and random cluster and class labels.
+The creation of mis-classified and mis-clustered samples is subsequently penalized by a novel loss function and two auxiliary classifiers.
+The random sampling from different clusters combined with the heavier penalization forces \ganname{} to generate samples with reasonable diversity, reducing the risk of mode collapse.

+During data synthesis, \ganname{} applies a new probabilistic sampling technique that, apart from the requested class, also selects the most appropriate clusters to create samples into.
+In this context, \ganname{} does not just create a sample from a particular class, but it also identifies the most promising subspaces (i.e. clusters) where that sample should be generated.
+In this way, the model generates data that better fits to the original data distribution.

 In brief, the contributions of this work include: